WGBH-MLA/AAPB2/app/views/exhibits/watergate/notes.md

 <a name="143"></a><sup>113</sup> “Hours Fed on Watergate,” March 6, 1974, Series 2:2, Box 6, Jim Karayn Papers.

-<a name="144"></a><sup>114</sup> *Bill Moyers Journal*, “Essay on Watergate,” WNET, first broadcast October 31, 1973, written by Bill Moyers, produced by Jerome Toobin and Martin Clancy, directed by Jack Sameth, first broadcast October 31, 1973, accessed June 12, 2017, https://vimeo.com/44242486.
+<a name="144"></a><sup>114</sup> *Bill Moyers Journal*, “Essay on Watergate,” WNET, written by Bill Moyers, produced by Jerome Toobin and Martin Clancy, directed by Jack Sameth, first broadcast October 31, 1973, accessed June 12, 2017, https://vimeo.com/44242486.
 The show was a damning indictment of the Nixon White House, with quotes such as “Government was supposed to protect society against lawlessness; now it became a lawbreaker, violating the Constitution, in effect, in order to save it.”
 Author Laurence Jarvik wrote of the episode, “Unlike MacNeil and Lehrer Moyers hit Nixon when he was down for the count.”
 Jarvik, *PBS, Behind the Screen*, 114.

 <a name="145"></a><sup>115</sup> The founder of C-SPAN, Brian Lamb, was a young assistant in the Office of Telecommunications Policy under Whitehead.